ADGEfficiency/adgefficiency.github.io/_posts/2020-02-25-four-competences.md

 <p></p>

-**One of the ideas is the four grades of competence**.
+**One of these ideas are the four grades of competence**.
 These describe four progressively competent intelligences, that learn through successive applications of trial and error learning.

 The four competences are not the central idea of the book.
 I introduce them here as I have found them invaluable for my own understanding computational control algorithms.